dayanavazquez/ORTools/README.md

 # ORTools
 Experiment with OR-Tools to solve transport problems.
 OR-Tools, an optimization library by Google, offers algorithms for combinatorial optimization.
 "OR" signifies "Operations Research," focusing on analytical methods for optimal decisions in complex scenarios.

-1. The vrp, cvrp and tsp folders contain the 3 problems:
+1. The "vrp", "cvrp" and "tsp" folders inside problems contain the 3 problems:
    VRP (Vehicle Routing Problem)
    CVRP (Capacitated Vehicle Routing Problem)
    TSP (Traveling Salesman Problem)

-2. The examples folder within these folders contains several examples of the problems such as time windows, pickup and delivery, ... using the modules pywrapcp, routing_enums_pb2 of constraint_solver.
+2. The "variants" folder within these folders contains several examples of the problems such as time windows, pickup and delivery, ... using the modules pywrapcp, routing_enums_pb2 of constraint_solver.